ABOUT US |

 hey were both raised in highly active, church-going families, so you can add to the list that they have been trained to look out for the needs of others, be nice, and sacrifice so that others can know the love of God.
 It’s kind of a funny combination if you think about it – highly driven to be really nice and sacrificial.
 (It causes a person to have to be somewhat covert about their perfectionism and people pleasing, but that’s another story.)

-For much of our lives, this skill set, albeit not perfect, seemed to work for us.
-Somewhere along the way, though, life stopped going the way we thought it should.
-All of our hard work did not seem to produce the results we expected.
-All of our sacrifice began to leave us dry, weary, and if we’re being completely honest, somewhat bitter and resentful.
+All their hard work did not seem to produce the results they expected.
+All their sacrifice began to leave them dry, weary, and if we’re being completely honest, somewhat bitter and resentful.

-Do you see what we see?
-The list of qualities above is not completely admirable.
-It might even be that as you read the list, you think we are not the kind of people that you would want speaking into your life and your ministry.
-That may be true, especially if you are one who expects perfection.
-I hope you will stick with me for a little bit longer, though, because that is not the whole of our story.
-Part of our journey has led us to identify, at least somewhat, with Paul in his second letter to the church in Corinth.
+I see it, too – not a very admirable list of qualities.
+It might even be that as you read the list, you think these are not the kind of people that you would want speaking into your life and your ministry.
+But I hope you will stick with me for a little bit longer, because that is not the whole of their story.
+Part of their journey has led them to identify somewhat with Paul in his second letter to the church in Corinth.

 But He said to me,